rdlauer/articles/fiddler/new-ui/post.md

 ## New UX == New Features

-Of course, along with a new UX comes a variety of new and improved features.
+Along with a new UX comes a variety of new and improved features as well.
 For instance, to make it easier for you to manage multiple concurrent sessions and tasks, we are introducing a tabbed interface. 📑

 ![fiddler everywhere tabbed ui](tabbed-ui.png)